Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Marshall, MO as soon as you can.
-If you have already performed a field test and have been arrested for a DUI in Missouri, your Marshall, MO DUI attorney will build an impenetrable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+It is your right in Missouri to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Marshall, MO immediately.
+If you already completed a field test and were then arrested for a DUI in Missouri, your Marshall, MO DUI attorney will design a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Marshall, MO

-Police departments in Marshall and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Marshall and around Missouri do not use checkpoints as heavily as they used to, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
+When it doubt, turn to a DUI attorney near you at (314) 900-HELP.

 • announced to the public in advance